 We have a wonderful sustainability consultant who helped us write our strategy and we have fortnightly meetings to assess our progress on each goal and to ensure we have manageable action plans in place.
 There are challenges, but where there is a will, there’s a way and our strategy is what powers us through everything we do.
 We are here to do things differently to make a difference.

-Outside of sustainability, New Zealand Fashion Week has been focused on diversity.
 As a designer in the fashion industry, how do you think both designers and consumers contribute to inclusivity?

 Diversity is crucial. it is a key factor in every aspect of my business.
 At Maggie Marilyn we design for people of all ages, ethnicities and cultures.
 Inclusivity is at the core of our customer experience as fashion is for everyone.
 We have a great dialogue with our customers and their feedback is invaluable to ensure we are always doing all we can to be as inclusive as possible.